OrkoHunter/orkohunter/content/blog/why-dont-you-move-abroad/why-dont-you-move-abroad.md

 ## Twitter @ San Francisco

 I was having a blast with the altruism that came with organizing Open Source workshops for students, helping them write their first useful Python application and making their first Pull Request.
 In 2017, we organized our first ever Open Source conference in college.
 We had about a thousand attendees, two days of talks, tutorials and lots of fun.
-We had full flown AV setup, speakers and attendees coming from multiple cities.
+We had full blown AV setup, speakers and attendees coming from multiple cities.
 We had a large budget too.
 I was leading it, being one of the three co-chairs of the conference.
 We were living the dream!

 One night during the summit, I received an email from a recruiter at Twitter - _“Hey Himanshu, We saw your GitHub profile.
 Would you like to join us for an internship at Twitter San Francisco office in the Open Source team?”_.
 I was so busy with the conference that I forgot to respond for 24 hours.
 She reached back - _“Himanshu, are you interested?”_